Nat-Faeeria/React-Conway-Life-Game/README.md

 # Rect-Conway-Life-Game
-A basic and not optimised implementation of Conway's life game in React.
+My own very basic and naïve implementation of Conway's life game in React.
+I'm beginning with React, so things aren't optimised, but I'll try to improve this project.
 Please criticize objectively